ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

      return (cellFullSpacing - cellNormalSpacing) * (1 - puppetFractionComplete) + cellNormalSpacing
 }
 ```
-The sum of `leftSpacingOfFocusedCell` and `rightSpacingOfNextFocusedCell` is a constant during the animation.
+The sum of `leftSpacingOfFocusedCell` and `rightSpacingOfNextFocusedCell` is a constant of `cellFullSpacing + cellNormalSpacing` during the animation.

 :pencil2: `ThumbnailSlaveFlowLayout.swift`
 ```swift